Soojin-Lee0819/Constrained-Writing/README.md

 Considereing these, I developed a technique that uses number to convert the Text written in English Roman alphabets to Korean Hangeul Text.

-View this project below:

 [Click to View the Project](https://soojin-lee0819.github.io/Constrained-Writing/)

 ![](alphabetsnumbersandpatterns.png)

-The converted Korean Text is this:

-Although it is readable, it is a text that doesn't make logical sense.
-However, it was still fascinating to see how English alphabets can be converted to Korean alphabets and generate new meaning.
+Since this is merely a conversion of Roman Alphabets to Hangeul Alphabets with some patterns and rules, although the final text in Korean is legible, it is not intelligable.
+Regardless, it was fascinating to see how, the two very different language systems - English Roman alphabets and Korean Hangeul alphabets - can be converted to one another.